jenseng/remix-incremental-migration-demos/packages/incremental-non-rr-spa-to-remix-upgrade-path/README.md

 - If your current app is based on React Router, consider following [this guide](https://remix.run/docs/en/v1/guides/migrating-react-router-app) instead.
 - If your current app is fully server-rendered app (e.g. Rails, PHP), a kitchen-sink React app (e.g. Next.js), or a non-React single-page-app (Vue, Preact, etc), consider using the [proxy](../incremental-black-box-to-remix-upgrade-path-via-proxy/) or [iframe](../incremental-black-box-to-remix-upgrade-path-via-iframe/) approaches instead.

-## About This App

-This particular app is using [wouter](https://github.com/molefrog/wouter).
-Its existing routes are generally untouched, though their `Link`s have been switched to `@remix-run/react` ones.

 ## General Process

 This process should generally work with other client-side routers, or if your app has no routing at all: